jpnorair/OpenTag/apps/demo_ponglt/_readme.md

 Supported Project IDEs
 ======================
 Currently, TI CCS v5 is supported for MSP430 builds (proj_ccsv5).
-Raisonance RIDE7 is supported for Cortex M3 builds.
-By the time you read this, there may also be support for the SAT (Summon ARM Toolchain), which is a toolchain using OpenOCD and Linaro-GCC.
+Raisonance RIDE7 is supported for Cortex M builds.
+The AC6 System Workbench Toolchain is also under development for STM32L and Nucleo Boards.

 Wiki Link & More Information